10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Events here often tie into Cowboys fan experiences—arrive early to explore The Star complex

-10. Visit the Sci-Tech Discovery Center
+10. Sci-Tech Discovery Center

 For a fun and educational outing, head to the Sci-Tech Discovery Center, an interactive museum that focuses on science, technology, engineering, and math (STEM).
 The center offers hands-on exhibits and activities that appeal to both kids and adults, making it an ideal destination for families.